What causes teeth spacing?

 There are many orthodontic options to fix teeth spacing.
-At Vac Orthodontics, we offer many different treatment options including braces (both clear and metal braces) as well as clear aligners (such as Invisalign).
+At Vac Orthodontics, we offer many different treatment options including braces (both clear and metal braces) as well as clear aligners (such as Invisalign or ClearCorrect).
 After the spacing is corrected, you will need orthodontic retainers to prevent any relapse of the crowding.
 In rare cases, some patient might need additional gum procedures to prevent the space from reopening.

 How long does it take to fix teeth spacing?

 Treatment with braces or Invisalign does vary based on the individual.
 It can vary from just a few months in minor tooth spacing cases to over a year in certain spacing cases.
 If you have gap between the front teeth (called a diastema), we usually recommend a permanent or fixed retainer after the spaces are closed.
 This just prevents the space from reopening after your orthodontic treatment has ended.

 Give us a call and we are happy to answer any of your questions or concerns.